Evan Lysacek: 2005–2006 season

 In the 2005–2006 season, Lysacek again competed on the Grand Prix.
-He placed second at the 2005 Skate America, but it was clear that his Grease free skate was not working.
+He placed second at the 2005 Skate America, but he felt that his Grease free skate was not working.
 Lysacek and coach Frank Carroll made the decision to find a new long program.
-Lysacek's new Carmen program was a success at the 2005 NHK Trophy, where Lysacek placed second.
-Lysacek was the only American man to qualify for the 2005–2006 Grand Prix Final, but he withdrew before the event because of bursitis and tendinitis in his right hip.
+Lysacek's new Carmen program was a success at the 2005 NHK Trophy, where Lysacek finished second.
+Lysacek was the only American man to qualify for the 2005–2006 Grand Prix Final, but withdrew before the event because of bursitis and tendinitis in his right hip.

-At the 2006 U.S. Championships, the de facto Olympic qualifier, Lysacek was third after the short program, but pulled up to win the free skate, finishing second overall.
-He was named to the 2006 Winter Olympic team along with Johnny Weir and Matthew Savoie.
-At the Olympics, following a 10th-place finish in the short program, Lysacek became sick with the stomach flu.
+At the 2006 U.S. Championships, Lysacek was third after the short program, but won the free skate, finishing second overall.
+He was named to the 2006 Winter Olympic team alongside Johnny Weir and Matthew Savoie.
+At the Olympics, following a 10th place finish in the short program, Lysacek became sick with the stomach flu.
 Unable to practice, he stayed in bed at the Olympic village, receiving fluids from IVs.
 After considering withdrawing, he decided to skate the next day and went on to skate a career-best free skate.
 He finished his free skate with eight triple jumps and was ranked third of the night.
-He finished fourth overall, seven points below the bronze.
+He finished fourth overall.
 He commentated on his free-skating program on Olympic Ice the next day with Scott Hamilton and Mary Carillo.

-Lysacek ended his season by winning the bronze medal at the 2006 World Championships in Calgary, Alberta.
-He was once again troubled by illness, having been administered three different antibiotics to fight a bacterial infection, which at one point, caused him to cough up blood.
-He rose from seventh place in the short to finish third on the strength of his free-skating program.
+Lysacek ended his season by winning the bronze medal at the 2006 World Championships in Calgary, Canada.
+He was once again troubled by illness, having been administered three different antibiotics to fight a bacterial infection.
+He rose from seventh place in the short program to finish third on the strength of his free skating program.
 After the World Championships, Lysacek toured with Champions on Ice as a full member of the cast.